Airship: Comparison with heavier-than-air aircraft

 The altitude at which an airship can fly largely depends on how much lifting gas it can lose due to expansion before stasis is reached.
 The ultimate altitude record for a rigid airship was set in 1917 by the L-55 under the command of Hans-Kurt Flemming when he forced the airship to 24000 ft attempting to cross France after the "Silent Raid" on London.
-The L-55 lost lift during the descent to lower altitudes over Germany and crashed due to loss of lift.
-While such waste of gas was necessary for the survival of airships in the later years of World War I, it was impractical for commercial operations, or operations of helium-filled military airships.
+The L-55 lost lift during descent to lower altitudes over Germany and crashed.
+While such waste of gas was necessary for the survival of airships in the later years of World War I, it was impractical for commercial operations or operations of helium-filled military airships.
 The highest flight made by a hydrogen-filled passenger airship was 5500 ft on the Graf Zeppelin's around-the-world flight.

 The greatest disadvantage of the airship is size, which is essential to increasing performance.
 As size increases, the problems of ground handling increase geometrically.
-As the German Navy changed from the P class of 1915 with a volume of over 1100000 cuft to the larger Q class of 1916, the R class of 1917, and finally the W class of 1918, at almost 2200000 cuft ground handling problems reduced the number of days the Zeppelins were able to make patrol flights.
-This availability declined from 34% in 1915, to 24.3% in 1916 and finally 17.5% in 1918.
+As the German Navy changed from the P class of 1915 with a volume of over 1100000 ft3 to the larger Q class of 1916, the R class of 1917, and finally the W class of 1918, at almost 2200000 ft3 ground handling problems reduced the number of days the Zeppelins were able to make patrol flights.
+This availability declined from 34% in 1915 to 24.3% in 1916 and finally 17.5% in 1918.

-So long as the power-to-weight ratios of aircraft engines remained low and specific fuel consumption high, the airship had an edge for long-range or -duration operations.
+So long as the power-to-weight ratios of aircraft engines remained low and specific fuel consumption high, the airship had an edge for long-range or long-duration operations.
 As those figures changed, the balance shifted rapidly in the aeroplane's favour.
-By mid-1917, the airship could no longer survive in a combat situation where the threat was aeroplanes.
+By mid-1917, the airship could no longer survive in combat against aeroplanes.
 By the late 1930s, the airship barely had an advantage over the aeroplane on intercontinental over-water flights, and that advantage had vanished by the end of World War II.

 This is in face-to-face tactical situations.
 Currently, a high-altitude airship project is planned to survey hundreds of kilometres as their operation radius, often much farther than the normal engagement range of a military aeroplane.
 For example, a radar mounted on a vessel platform 30 m high has radio horizon at 20 km range, while a radar at 18000 m altitude has radio horizon at 480 km range.
 This is significantly important for detecting low-flying cruise missiles or fighter-bombers.